laurentpayot/floweret/README.md

 )

 f(1, 'a') // true
-f(1, 5)   // Error: Argument number 2 (5) should be of type String instead of Number.
+f(1, 5)   // Type error: Argument number 2 (5) should be of type String instead of Number.
 ```

 ### Union of types